Navigation auf uzh.ch

 Who's who @ GIUZ

 In this series we portray some of the people, most of whom work behind the scenes and make our everyday life in research, teaching and administration at GIUZ possible.
-We also introduce you to some of our young scientists and their fascinating research topics.
+We also introduce you to some of our young or visiting scientists and their fascinating research topics.

 News list